 1. What training/certification and experience do you have?

 2. What do you do if two placentas arrive on the same day?
-(We have two providers so we can maintain a quick turn around time and handle this type of situation easily.
-Some providers have two dehydrators but work on only one placenta at time and can safely work on two placenta in the same day if needed.
+(We have three providers so we can maintain a quick turn around time and handle this type of situation easily.
+Some providers have two dehydrators but work on only one placenta at time and can safely work on two placentas in the same day if needed.
 This is acceptable when done carefully.)

 3. Do you have a partner or back-up if I give birth on a day you aren't available?